Ji-mm/Weather-API/README.md

-# This program creates an API to generate weather past weather data
+# This program creates an API to generate past weather data